shoprunback/documentation/source/includes/php/manage_element.md

 $myProduct->saveProduct();
 ```

-You can **either use the library independantly of your classes or extend the library's classes** ->
+You can **either use the library independantly of your classes or extend the library's classes**

 **If you use inheritance**, be **careful not to overwrite the parent functions**.
 Instead, **use functions including the parent function**.

 ## Check changed fields

-> Check if a Product is a new one or not
+> Check if an Element is a new one or not

 ```php
 <?php